Skip to Main Content

 Today, a CLI (SQL Call Level Interface) environment handle allocated via the SQLAllocEnv() API is automatically tied to the callstack entry which allocated it, meaning that when that program leaves the stack, the system deems the environment handl...

-about 2 years ago in IBM i / Db2 for i 2 Future consideration
+over 2 years ago in IBM i / Db2 for i 2 Future consideration